Mental health first aid

 This course is aimed at all staff but particularly those who support students' well-being, and want to increase their knowledge, confidence and skills in dealing with mental health awareness and disorders.

-The course is especially recommended for Resident Tutors, Senior Tutors, Personal Tutors and staff in Security due to the nature of their roles.
-It is also recommended for members of staff who have line management responsibilities.
+The course is especially recommended for Senior Tutors, Personal Tutors and staff in Security due to the nature of their roles.
+It is also recommended for members of staff who have line management responsibilities and supervisors of doctoral students.

 Please note: MHFA aims to increase individual’s knowledge of and confidence in discussing mental health difficulties.
 As a result some of the content may be challenging and can, on occasion, trigger emotionally distressing responses in individuals.
 Whilst course presenters are always willing to provide support within the context of the course this will not extend beyond the two days.
 In cases where you feel you may be affected by the course, or if your need is for personal development or emotional support please consider these factors prior to attending the course.